Keto fats, sauces and oils – the good, the bad and the ugly

 *For example, traditional Dijon mustard has 2 carbs while some “honey” mustard brands may have 10 grams or more.

 Feasting on tasty baby back ribs or a seared steak fresh off a hot grill is one of the great pleasures for many on the keto diet.
 However, beware of store-bought barbecue sauces, which are often high in sugar.
 Eat them with full knowledge of their carb hit, or try instead a savory, sugar-free rub or just season with salt, pepper, and powdered or minced garlic.

 Most of us start out understandably fat phobic after 40 years of being encouraged to eat low fat.

 How much to eat?
-If you are hungry between meals, eat a bit more fat.
+If you are hungry between meals, consider eating a bit more protein and fiber first, and then, if needed, consider adding more calories from fat.
 See our guide on how to eat more fat

 A word about oils